TIGRLab/SCanD_project/README.md

 ### Edit fmap files

-In some cases dcm2niix conversion fails to add "IntendedFor" in the fmap files which causes errors in fmriprep_func step.
+In some cases dcm2niix conversion fails to add "IntendedFor" in the fmap files which causes errors in fmriprep_apply step.
 Therefore, we need to edit fmap file in the bids folder and add "intendedFor"s.
 In order to edit these files we need to run a python code.

 ```sh
 ## First load a python module